 CURATORS

-Inga Brūvere (1963) is an artist based in Latvia.
-In 2001 she also began curating, and in the past 20 years she has organised several projects and exhibitions in Latvia and abroad.
-Brūvere is the author of the idea for Riga Photo Month and one of the festival’s founders (2012).
+Inga Bruvere (LV) is an artist based in Latvia.
+In 2001, she also began curating, and in the past 20 years she has organised several projects and exhibitions in Latvia and abroad.
+Bruvere is the author of the idea for Riga Photo Month and one of the festival’s founders (2012).
 She directed the first Riga Photo Month in 2014 and is also one of the founders and directors of the Riga Photography Biennial (2015).
-Brūvere’s work is included in several collections, including Latvian National Museum of Art, Daugavpils Mark Rothko Centre and Swedbank art collections.
+Bruvere’s work is included in several collections, including the Latvian National Museum of Art, Daugavpils Mark Rothko Centre and Swedbank’s art collections.

 Laima Daberte